NazAhmadi/CMINNs/README.md

 - **PINNs and fPINNs**: We employ both integer-order and fractional-order PINNs for solving ODEs in pharmacokinetics and pharmacodynamics.
 - **Fractional Calculus**: Incorporation of fractional derivatives allows us to model anomalous diffusion, capturing complex drug dynamics such as drug trapping in tissues.
 - **Explainable Drug Dynamics**: Our approach simplifies the system of equations while providing clear insights into drug absorption rates, cancer cell death mechanisms, and therapeutic resistance.
-- **Improved Efficiency**: The proposed models offer a more computationally efficient framework with only two fractional ODEs, without sacrificing accuracy in representing drug behavior.
+- **Improved Efficiency**: The proposed models offer a more computationally efficient framework with only two ODEs, without sacrificing accuracy in representing drug behavior.

 ## Installation